Poligera/THOUGHTBOOK-coding-challenge-2/README.md

 - Some of the challenges faced were when trying to run `docker-compose up` there was already a container from a previous project running on the port we designated to the server API.
 - The post route was not working becasuse the type in the publish button was set to `type = 'button'` instead of `type='submit'`.
-- Indenting issues on the docker compose yaml file was casuing problems when running the `docker-compose up`.
+- Indenting issues on the docker compose yaml file was causing problems when running the `docker-compose up`.
 - `docker-compose down--remove-orphans` was not closing all the containers and removing them, so we had to do it manually with `docker stop <insert_id_of_container>`

 ## Wins: